Vice-Chancellor of Federal University of Agriculture, Abeokuta

 The Vice-Chancellor of Federal University of Agriculture, Abeokuta is the executive head of the University.
 Upon the VC's appointment by her governing council, the VC has the overall responsibility for the policy and administration of the University.
-Professor Olusola Kehinde currently serves as acting VC of Federal University of Agriculture, Abeokuta, since 1 November 2022.
+Professor Olusola Kehinde served as the Acting Vice-Chancellor of Federal University of Agriculture, Abeokuta from 1 November, 2022 to 31 March, 2023.
+Subsequently, he was appointed as the 7th substantive Vice-Chancellor, officially assuming office on 1 April, 2023.